Lilemanalu/food-ordering-system/README.md

-# Food Ordering System
+# 🍽️ Food Ordering System

 ## Overview

-This project is a Spring Boot application designed for users to browse and order food from various outlets.
-Users can select food items, add custom add-ons, and place orders.
-The system also maintains a snapshot of the food and add-ons associated with each order to ensure data consistency.
+Welcome to the **Food Ordering System**, a robust Spring Boot application that simplifies food ordering from multiple outlets.
+Users can browse menus, customize food items with add-ons, and place orders effortlessly.
+The system ensures data consistency by capturing snapshots of food and add-ons at the time of ordering.

-## Features
+## ✨ Features

 - **Food Management:**
-    - Fetch all available food items.
+    - 🔍 Fetch all available food items.
-    - Fetch specific food details based on the food ID.
+    - 📄 View specific food details by ID.
-    - Add new food items with or without add-ons.
+    - ➕ Add new food items with or without add-ons.
-    - Modify food details including name, description, and price.
+    - ✏️ Modify food details including name, description, and price.
-    - Delete food items.
+    - 🗑️ Delete food items.

 - **Add-On Management:**
-    - Add new add-ons to existing food items.
+    - ➕ Add new add-ons to existing food items.
-    - Modify add-on details including name, description, and price.
+    - ✏️ Modify add-on details including name, description, and price.
-    - Delete add-ons from food items.
+    - 🗑️ Delete add-ons from food items.

 - **Order Management:**
-    - Create orders while storing snapshots of the food items and add-ons associated with the order.
+    - 🛒 Create orders with food and add-on snapshots.
-    - Query orders along with the detailed snapshot of the ordered food and add-ons.
+    - 📄 Query orders along with detailed snapshots of ordered food and add-ons.

-- **Merchant and Outlet Management:**
+- **Merchant & Outlet Management:**
-    - Query all merchants.
+    - 🏢 Query all merchants.
-    - Query outlets by merchant ID.
+    - 🏬 Query outlets by merchant ID.
-    - Query food items available at a specific outlet.
+    - 🍲 Query food items available at a specific outlet.

 - **Logging:**
-    - Generate logs for all API requests and responses.
+    - 📝 Generate logs for all API requests and responses.
-    - Log database queries and insertions.
+    - 📊 Log database queries and insertions.
-    - Error logging with detailed messages for troubleshooting.
+    - ❗ Error logging with detailed messages for troubleshooting.
-    - Logging of order details such as total price, outlet, and merchant information after an order is created.
+    - 📈 Log order details such as total price, outlet, and merchant information after an order is created.

-## Database Schema
+## 🗄️ Database Schema

 ### Tables